food-for-you/webservice/README.md

 1. Database updating for elaboration I features: Done by Rugal and Michelle
 2. Meal type related menu recommendation: Done by Rugal
 3. Restaurant recommendation: Being done by Michelle
+4. Collect images for freakfast: Don by Michelle
+5. Update database script: Done by Rugal
+6. Get menu with its tags: Done by Rugal

 ###Elaboration II